+Athletic Bands

-- Athletic Bands - "Sound of the South" Marching Band a 300 member marching band, the "Sound" performs for nearly a half million people each year.
+- "Sound of the South" Marching Band a 300 member marching band, the "Sound" performs for nearly a half million people each year.
 Interest and background in marching band is necessary.
 No audition required. - Pep Band the Basketball Band performs at all home basketball games and travels to tournaments.
-Audition required. - Campus Band the largest university concert band, the ensemble performs a wide variety of band literature during the fall semester.
-No audition required. - Chamber Ensembles a wide variety of chamber groups rehearse/perform throughout the year. - Concert Bands two additional concert bands form during the spring semester; both perform the best traditional and contemporary band literature.
-No audition required. - Jazz Ensemble/Combos meeting year-round, both traditional big band and jazz combos provide quality jazz ensemble experiences.
-Audition required. - Symphony Band the premier concert band, the ensemble meets year-round and is dedicated to performing the finest in wind band literature.
-Audition required.
+Audition required. - Chamber Ensembles a wide variety of chamber groups rehearse/perform throughout the year. - World Music Ensemble perform traditional music on traditional instruments, with the goal of learning traditional melodies and musical interactions typical in the music of these diverse cultures and locales.